-1. Even in the event that the contract is not a work and services contract, Purchaser is entitled to terminate same in full or in part.
-In such an event, Purchaser is obligated to pay for all supplies/services completed up to then and make appropriate payment for material procured and work/services performed; in this case Art.
-649, 2nd half of sentence 2 of the German Civil Code (BGB) shall additionally apply.
+1. Purchaser shall be entitled to terminate the contract in full or in part without specifying reasons.
+In such an event, Purchaser is obligated to pay for all supplies/services completed up to that point and make appropriate payment for material procured and work/services performed; in this case § 648, Sentence 2 of the German Civil Code (BGB) shall apply.
 Further claims of Supplier are excluded.

-2. Purchaser is also entitled to terminate the contract if court insolvency proceedings are instigated in respect of the assets of Supplier or Supplier ceases payment.
-The same shall apply if Supplier does not meet the claims of his suppliers.
-Purchaser has the right to acquire material and/or semi-finished products including any special equipment on reasonable terms and conditions.
+2. Purchaser is entitled to terminate the contract with immediate effect for cause in particular where a material deterioration in the financial situation of Supplier occurs or threatens to occur and thus endangers the fulfillment of commitments vis-à-vis Purchaser.
+In this case Purchaser has the right to acquire material and/or semi-finished products including any special equipment on reasonable terms and conditions.